BoyeGuillaume/hyperion/README.md

 ### Roadmap in this repo

-1) Extend `prop/defs.rs` with composite propositions and smart constructors.
+1) Extend logical/type/term constructors in `expr/defs.rs` and add derived builders and rewrites.
-2) Add `expr.rs` and `dtype.rs` representations (typed variables, binders, application) with capture-avoiding substitution and α-equivalence.
+2) Implement capture-avoiding substitution and α-equivalence services for variables in unified expressions.
-3) Implement a minimal kernel of rules and a backtracking searcher in `prop/dispatch.rs` (goal-driven, bounded search), returning a proof tree.
+3) Implement a minimal kernel of rules and a backtracking searcher over unified expressions, returning a proof tree.
 4) Add a proof checker and a compact, human-readable pretty-printer for derivations.
 5) Provide examples and tests (unit + property tests) to validate soundness of the kernel and completeness for propositional fragments.